 Mixed Units

-As you saw in the last two examples, you can mix values, meaning you can simultaneously use values of percentage, fixed, and fr types.
-The fr values will be distributed among the remaining space after the other values occupy the required place.
+As demonstrated in the previous examples, you can mix different unit types in a grid layout.
+This means you can simultaneously use percentage, fixed (px), and fr values.
+The fr values represent fractions of the remaining space after the fixed and percentage values have been allocated.

-For example, if we have a grid with 4 columns like in the following snippet, the first column will be 300px, the second will be 80px (10% of 800), and the third and fourth columns will each be 210px, taking up half of the remaining space:
+For instance, if you define a grid with 4 columns as shown in the snippet below, the first column will have a fixed width of 300px, the second column will be 80px (10% of an 800px container), and the third and fourth columns will each take up 210px, which is half of the remaining space:

 main {